github-education-resources/GitHubGraduation-2022/_data/ctcuff/ctcuff.md

 ---
 name: Cameron Cuff
 institution: University of Central Florida
-quote: There can be no success without practice and failure.
+quote: There can be no success without practice or failure.
 github_user: ctcuff
 ---